-Throughout 2022 Faculty Development has been focused on developing longitudinal programming on Canvas that can be accessed by faculty asynchronously throughout the year.
+Since 2022 Faculty Development has been focused on developing longitudinal programming on Canvas that can be accessed by faculty asynchronously throughout the year.
 These courses are based on areas of need and include an orientation for new faculty, clinical teaching skills, professionalism, EDI, and other topics specific to UGME, PGME, and so forth.
-We look forward to building on these throughout 2022/23 and will be engaged in program evaluation as well.
+We look forward to building on these and will be engaged in program evaluation as well.
 This work has involved a large group of contributors and we are very grateful to them for the work they have done on behalf of Faculty Development.
-We are especially grateful to the Distance Education Unit and their support in launching this initiative.
 These programs are offered for free to all faculty, staff, residents and students.

-You need an NSID (Network Services ID) to register for Canvas courses.
+A NSID (Network Services ID) is required to register for Canvas courses.
 An NSID is a unique identifier that is three letters followed by three numbers (e.g. abc123).
 It is used as a username to access university computer and network services such as PAWS, email, computer labs and password protected webpages.
-If you have questions about NSID, password, and/or recovery options please contact the IT Support Services at: itsupport@usask.ca, Phone: 306-966-2222 or toll free within Canada at 1-800-966-4817.
+If you have questions about your NSID, password, and/or recovery options, please contact IT Support Services at: itsupport@usask.caPhone: 306-966-2222 or toll free within Canada at 1-800-966-4817.

 Questions?
 Contact medicinefaculty.development@usask.ca